 Did you know?
 External alarms can only sound for 15 minutes by European law before the Environmental Protection Agency (EPA) or local authority can be called due to noise pollution breaches.

-- Remotely monitored alarms send a message to central monitoring station who will contact the owner, key holder and Gardaí as required.
+- Remotely monitored alarms send a message to the central monitoring station, who will contact the owner, key holder and Gardaí as required.

-Motion detectors can be added to your alarm package by your provider at time of purchases.
+Motion detectors can also be added to your alarm package by your provider at the time of purchase.
 These detectors can be placed inside and outside the home or property.
-For additional security you can place the motion detectors in key areas, such as kitchen or living room, which you can activate at night.
+For additional security, you can place the motion detectors in key areas such as the kitchen or living room, which you can activate at night.

-Having an alarm system, which is installed to EN50131 standard and has been installed by a recognised installation company, on your property will be taken into consideration by your insurer when you are arranging your home insurance policy.
+HOUSE ALARMS AND HOME INSURANCEHaving an alarm system on your property, installed to EN50131 standard and by a recognised installation company, will be taken into consideration by your insurer when you are arranging your https://www.chill.ie/home-insurance/.
 The level of discount you may be offered can depend on the type of alarm you have in place and the insurer.

-Installing a alarm system might appear costly but the long term benefits in terms of home security and potential discounts on home insurance can make it worth while.
-But be mindful that although a home alarm can act as a deterrent it doesn't mean that it should be your only security precaution.
+Installing an alarm system might appear costly, but the long term benefits in terms of home security and potential discounts on home insurance can make it worthwhile.
+But be mindful that, although a home alarm can act as a deterrent, it doesn't mean that it should be your only security precaution.
 Make sure that your physical home security measures are in place as well which can also go towards reducing the chances of a burglary occurring.